Kthommd/unibe-emr-app/README.md

 # UNIBE‑EMR

-UNIBE‑EMR is a lightweight electronic medical record (EMR) prototype built with React and Tailwind CSS.
-It allows students to record patient encounters, store them locally in the browser, generate PDF reports, and export/import data as JSON.
-The app supports both English and Spanish translations and does not require any back‑end server.
+First and foremost, I am a medical doctor first and far from a programmer.
+This is an attempt to create a lightweight electronic medical record (EMR) prototype built with React and Tailwind CSS.
+Maybe the real app is the friends we make along the way...

+UNIBE-EMR allows students to record patient encounters, store them locally in the browser, generate PDF reports, and export/import data as JSON.
+The app supports both English and Spanish translations and does not require any back-end server.

 ## Features